AnneCh/Portfolio_build/LOGS.md

 #### TOGGLE for day/night mode: https://www.youtube.com/watch?v=hQjlM-8C4Ps

 If I understand the logic, instead of putting the buttons with links on the `App.js`, I could design a component that is like a mini navbar, but those couple of buttons (or the image slider if I can)
-This way, I can customize the button linking to each of my portfolios
+This way, I can customize the button linking to each of my portfolios and make the linking process easier?

 ---